 Group Members are Distracted or Leave Early

-• Send activity kits or fidgets to parents before meetings to keep kids occupied.
+• Offer to send activity kits or fidgets to parents before meetings to keep kids occupied.

-• Have an agenda for the meeting so attendees have an idea of how long it will take and what topics will be discussed in what order.
+• Have an agenda for the meeting, so attendees have an idea of the topics that will be discussed and in which order.

-• Avoid busy times for your members by sending an online poll to find the best time and day to meet.
+• Avoid busy times for members by sending online polls to find the best times and days to meet.

-• Email members prior to each meeting to let them know what you will be talking about and get people more excited or intrigued about the topic(s).
-A same day email reminder usually helps.
+• Email members before the meeting to get people excited or intrigued about the topics.
+A same-day email reminder is also helpful.

 • Be strategic in promoting the group by asking current members to be active in finding new members.

-• Have an active facilitator who can help draw out member comments.
+• Have an active facilitator to draw out member comments.

 • Have prompting questions ready and stick to topics or questions that encourage discussion.

-• Take advantage of your technology to create more engaging meetings.
-Examples include Zoom breakout rooms, whiteboards or Jamboard edu.google.com/products/jamboard/.
+• Take advantage of technology to create more engaging meetings.
+Examples include Zoom breakout rooms, polls or whiteboards.

-• Use show-and-tell or other tools to help members learn about each other.
+• Use show-and-tell or other strategies and games to help members learn about each other.

-Maintaining a healthy family support group takes time and continued workBut remember, your group can make a difference, so families feel supported, connected and empowered to better care for themselves and their children with disabilities or special health care needs!
+Maintaining a healthy support group takes time and ongoing work, but your group can make a difference making families feel supported, connected and empowered.

 INFORMATION AND RESOURCES